-Jack Kempner talks about coming to the University of Montana in 1956 as an assistant professor in the Accounting Department as well as the politics of being a faculty member at UM.
-He recalls the animosity that existed between UM President Carl McFarland and Dean Ted Smith.
-Kempner describes the growth of the university’s student and faculty population after World War Two and how that made it difficult to maintain close relationships with many of the faculty members.
-He recalls the barbecues that he and his wife would throw for his accounting students.
-Kempner also talks about Robert Pantzer’s presidency at UM, and the unrest among the student population during the Vietnam War-era.
-He voices his concerns about the teachers’ union and Faculty Senate and how those two organizations may have contributed to an adversarial relationship between the faculty and UM administration.
+Jack Kempner talks about coming to the University of Montana (UM) in 1956 as an assistant professor in the Accounting Department, and he describes the politics of being a faculty member.
+He recalls the animosity that existed between President Carl McFarland and Dean Ted Smith.
+Kempner talks about the growth of UM’s student and faculty population after World War Two and how that made it difficult to maintain close relationships with many of the faculty members.
+He recalls the barbecues that he and his wife threw for his students.
+Kempner also talks about Robert Pantzer’s presidency, and the unrest among the student population during the Vietnam War-era.
+He voices his concerns about the teachers’ union and Faculty Senate and how those two organizations may have contributed to an adversarial relationship between the faculty and administration.
+Kempner describes the difference between public and private accounting, and he details his teaching philosophy.
+He discusses the importance of training students to actively engage in a given profession.
+He notes that one of his biggest accomplishments was training students to be successful accountants.
+He concludes by talking about his volunteer and extra-curricular activities including being a member of the Montana Society of CPAs.

-Vietnam war; Student unrest; Robert Pantzer; Ted Smith; Department of Accounting; University of Montana faculty
+Vietnam War, 1955-1975; Counterculture movement; Vietnam War protests; Robert Pantzer; Ted Smith; Department of Accounting; University of Montana faculty; University of Montana-Missoula; Certified public accountant; Montana Society of CPAs

 University of Montana Centennial Oral History Project, OH 270, Archives and Special Collections, Mansfield Library, University of Montana-Missoula